Top Tips to Use Your Time Wisely at the Doctor

 On any particular day, a physician usually has close to 20 patients to see – in addition to calls, paperwork, and other administrative duties.
-It leaves precious little time spent with each person, which is why it is essential to take advantage of that time and ensure you clearly understand the outcome of each visit.
+It leaves precious little time spent with each person, which is why it is essential to take advantage of that time and ensure you clearly understand the outcome of doctor visits for seniors.

 At Responsive Home Care, our caregivers provide accompaniment for seniors to medical appointments, and suggest the following strategy: